-While I was traveling nearly full-time (nine months a year) round the world from 2011-2015, I learned a lot about myself and how I like to travel.
-After talking to many Fifty-Plus Nomad, I believe many can also benefit from the lessons I’ve learned.
+For five years, from 2011 to 2015 (nine months a year), I was blessed with the greatest gift I have ever had, around the world travel.
+I learned a lot about myself and how I like to travel.
+After talking to many fellow Fifty-Plus Nomads, I believe many can also benefit from the lessons I’ve learned.

-The only thing it takes in my experience to become a Fifty-Plus Nomad is a few small tweaks to our mindset.
-Then, voila, we can fully experience one of the greatest gifts we will ever receive: the joy of traveling for an extended period.
+The only thing it takes in my experience to travel around the world for a Fifty Plus Nomad is a few small tweaks to our mindset.
+Then, voila, we can fully experience one of the greatest gifts we will ever receive: the joy of round the world travel for an extended period.

-The Gift of Traveling Round the World for Extended Periods
+The Gift of Round the World Travel for Extended Periods

 Once I stopped trying to fit myself into boxes, I got the most out of my Fifty-Plus Nomad lifestyle.

-The following course should stimulate Fifty-Plus Nomads to think outside their boxes.
+The following posts should stimulate Fifty-Plus Nomads to think outside their boxes.
 Following these suggestions has made a big difference in my life.

 That said, I have met happy Fifty-Plus Nomads who chose to visit just one area of the world or travel exclusively in groups or independently.

 However, they, in my opinion, are not taking full advantage of the Fifty-Plus Nomad experience.
 We, Fifty-Plus Nomads, are sufficiently adaptable, open, and intellectually curious to benefit from experiences outside our boxes.
 Even more important, we have the time to try new things.